 Standard meal allowance for areas outside the continental United States.
-The previously mentioned standard meal allowance rates do not apply to travel in Alaska, Hawaii, or any other nonforeign locations outside the continental United States.
-They also do not apply to foreign locations.
+The previously mentioned standard meal allowance rates do not apply to travel in Alaska, Hawaii, or any other locations outside the continental United States.
 The federal per diem rates for these locations are published monthly in the Maximum Travel Per Diem Allowances for Foreign Areas.